Sekky61/riscv-sim/Sources/proxy/Readme.md

-# Nginx proxy
+# Traefik proxy

-This directory contains the Nginx proxy configuration for the project.
+This directory contains part of the proxy configuration for the project.
-It is not a necessary part of the project and the app works without it (ignore the failing container) and use the ports exposed by the servers directly.
+It is not a necessary part of the project - you can use the ports exposed by the servers directly.

 **Directory Contents:**

-* `nginx.conf`: The main Nginx configuration file.
+* `traefik.yaml`: The configuration file.
-* `certs/`: A directory containing SSL/TLS certificates for secure connections.

 **Creating the Certs Directory:**

-To use this configuration, you will need to create a `certs` directory within this directory.
-It should contain your SSL/TLS certificates.

-The proxy expects a `certs/privkey.pem` and `certs/fullchain.pem` files.
+To use the proxy, you will need to create a `certs` directory within the `Sources/` directory.
+It should contain your SSL/TLS certificates called `certs/privkey.pem` and `certs/fullchain.pem` files.
 Below is an example for creating such self-signed files.

 ```bash